mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/multi-tenancy/quota-management/index.md

 You can define a **quota** to specify the maximum resources that the services in a group can use.
 Once the limit is reached, no new services or scaling up of existing services is allowed.

 Quota in DC/OS is built on top of the [Quota Limits](https://mesos.apache.org/documentation/latest/quota/) primitive in Apache Mesos.
-Specifically, the quota set on a DC/OS group (for example, "/dev") is translated to setting the quota limit on the corresponding resource role in Mesos (for example, "dev").
+Specifically, the quota set on a top-level DC/OS group (for example, "/dev") is translated to setting the quota limit on the corresponding resource role in Mesos (for example, "dev").
 Additionally, services launched inside a given group are configured to use the resources allocated to the **group role** (for example, "dev"), so that their resource consumption can be limited by the quota defined.

 # Prerequisites